oracle/python-oracledb/doc/src/user_guide/tracing.rst

 The boolean attributes :attr:`Connection.thin` and :attr:`ConnectionPool.thin`
-can be used to show the current mode of a python-oracledb connection or pool, repsectively.
+can be used to show the current mode of a python-oracledb connection or pool, respectively.
+The python-oracledb version can be shown with :data:`oracledb.__version__`.

-The state can also be seen in the Oracle Database data dictionary table ``V$SESSION_CONNECT_INFO``:
+The information can also be seen in the Oracle Database data dictionary table ``V$SESSION_CONNECT_INFO``:

 .. code-block:: python